-NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT

-OUR INSTITUTION: The transferability of credits you earn at Hilltop Beauty School is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the (degree, diploma, or certificate) you earn in Cosmetology, Manicuring/Nail Care or Teacher Training, is also at the complete discretion of the institution to which you may seek to transfer.
-If the (credits or degree, diploma, or certificate) that you earn at this institution are not accepted at the institution to which you seek to transfer, vou may be required to repeat some or all of your coursework at that institution.
+NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION: The transferability of credits you earn at Hilltop Beauty School is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the diploma you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
+If the diploma that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Hilltop Beauty School to determine if your (credits or degree, diploma or certificate) will transfer.
+This may include contacting an institution to which you may seek to transfer after attending Hilltop Beauty School to determine if your diploma will transfer.
 The transfer and accepted credits from another California institution will be counted towards the required credits of the same program at Hilltop Beauty School.
 Applicants with previous credits from another California Cosmetology School who wish to enroll at Hilltop Beauty School must submit a Proof of Training and a Record of Withdrawal from the previous California School.
 Transferring students will be evaluated for knowledge of techniques and practical application.
 Credits from previous training may be applied, however, the school will determine any additional training in any area deemed necessary for successful completion of a program.
 The school will determine the appropriate classes and time required to complete training.
 If an applicant is transferring from another state or from another country, they must first contact California's Board of Barbering and Cosmetology (BBC) and make application for approval of their hours from their previous school.
 The documents required for this process can be found on the California BBC website (www.barbercosmo.ca.gov).
 The California BBC will then issue a letter indicating the credit it has approved for the hours taken at the previous school along with any other requirements.
 Failure to provide the required documentation of previous training in either circumstance prior to enrollment will result in not being able to apply those credits to your enrollment at Hilltop Beauty School.
+Note: An Academic Transcript will be released upon request however, the Board of Barbering & Cosmetology "Proof of Training Document" will not be released until ALL tuition charges are paid in full.